mpckkk/Python/streamlit_app/README.md

 # streamlit_app
-This folder is some example apps build using python library called "streamlit"
+This folder contain some example apps build using python library called "streamlit"